 \section{Symplectic form on the moduli space of parabolic connections of generic ramified type for generic exponent}

-We will give in this section a symplectic form on the moduli space of $\balpha$-stable parabolic connections of generic ramified type with the exponent $\bnu$ for generic $\bnu$.
-For this we extend the moduli space to the moduli space of simple parabolic connections which is a non-separated algebraic space.
+We will give in this section a symplectic form on the moduli space of $\balpha$-stable parabolic connections of generic ramified type when the exponent $\bnu$ is generic.
+For this we enlarge the moduli space to the moduli space of simple parabolic connections of generic ramified type, which is a non-separated algebraic space.